 Even if a few of these saved foetuses grow up into intelligent young women, the rest are still undermined, abused and thrown on the side of the road.
 Many a times, the parents or in-laws dump the female new-born babies in trash cans or leave them near the drains.
 Isn’t this totally inhumane and brutal?

 It irks me to think that some husbands are also heartless enough to force their wives (who they happily marry) to abort or get rid of their new born girl child without thinking that their own mothers (who gave birth to them) are females too.
 There are also sad instances where the mother herself would get mentally tortured and murder her own child.
 This mostly happens due to the ancestral pressures of requiring her to have a male child in order to take the paternal name forward.
 But does that mean we are unwanted in this world?
 Boy or Girl… Pink or blue… why should it matter?

-While I’m proud to say that I have family and friends who have adopted and are giving their girls a memorable childhood, still, I wonder about those who have yet not found a foster home?
-What about those who are lying hungry out there waiting to be found?
+While the parents can always turn to adoption agencies, I don’t understand why they resort to dumping innocent babies anywhere they like.
+I’m proud to say that I have family and friends who have chosen to adopt girl children and are giving them a memorable childhood.
+But what about those who are lying hungry out there waiting to be found?
 What about those who are suffering in their own houses for being born a girl?
-What about young girls who are being given to older men as wives or lent to men for money by their own parents?
-Is this legally ethical just to keep sex ratios proportionate?
-Does the law against disclosing the sex of the foetus make the girl child any safer?
+What about those who are being given to older men as wives or lent to men for money by their own parents?